lrdfrd/McMa/Readme.txt

 And more yet to explain how to properly use it.
 This code is free to use/modify/distribute.
-I do not provide warranty for this code. it is open and free. period. please support me & donate thanks.
+I do not provide warranty for this code. it is open and free. period. please support me & donate at https://pledgie.com/campaigns/28676 thanks.

 Notice:
 This was created for and tested on Ubuntu 14.04 server 64bit with screen.